-Bob is an experienced DeFi user.
+Bob is a more aggressive DeFi power user.
 He is willing to take higher risks with his capital in order to get an opportunity for higher returns.

-SMART Yield fulfills both Alice and Bob’s needs as it offers two types of risk profiles (i.e., tranches):
+SMART Yield fulfills both Alice and Bob’s needs as it offers two types of risk profiles:

-Users are able to deposit funds into either the junior or senior tranche in exchange for a token indicating their claim on their principal and whatever yield is allocated for them.
-These aggregate holdings are then deposited into the specified originating money market, e.g. Compound.
+Users are able to deposit funds into either the junior or senior pool in exchange for a token indicating their claim on their principal and whatever yield is allocated for them.
+These aggregated holdings are then deposited into the specified originating lending market, e.g. Compound.

 Juniors are willing to subsidize senior yields as they have the opportunity to benefit from levered yields.
-Because seniors are only entitled to their fixed yields, any excess yield generated by their principal goes to the junior side.
-This excess yield can be thought of as two-dimensional: how much excess yield is being generated, and how large is the senior pool relative to the junior one?
-So while juniors are indeed risking their yield and potentially their principal, an equilibrium forms at the point where the relative volume of juniors is sustainable given the potential for excess senior yield.
+Because seniors are only entitled to their fixed yields, all yield generated by their principals goes to the junior side.
+So while Junior depositors are indeed risking their yield and potentially their principal, the Junior pool receives all of the yield earned by the entirety of the capital deposited into that given market.

 Now it’s time to learn more about senior and junior tranches, and how they are represented in SMART Yield.

-SMART Yield senior tranches are represented by ERC-721 non-fungible tokens (NFTs), which we call senior bonds (sBonds).
+SMART Yield senior positions are represented by ERC-721 non-fungible tokens (NFTs), which we call senior bonds (sBonds).
 Senior bonds are minted (created) each time the user deposits into the pool.